thisissoon/angular-scroll-collapse/README.md

 This project structure is based on the [angular-start](https://github.com/thisissoon/angular-start ) application skeleton for a typical [AngularJS](http://angularjs.org/) web app.

 The project is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-This project structure is based on the [angular-start](https://github.com/angular/angular-start) application skeleton for a typical [AngularJS](http://angularjs.org/) web app.

-The project is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.